pupubird/WebLaunchJS-2021/Advance.md

 > Now, finally with the doom has come

-DOM, or Document Object Model, is a variable that you can access directly from browser, very much like `console`, it's a built-in variable that browser declared everytime you open a new page.
+DOM, or Document Object Model, is a variable that you can access directly from the browser, very much like `console`, it's a built-in variable that the browser declared every time you open a new page.

 to access to DOM: